-Overall, management believes the business monitors emerging and developing risks appropriately and considers their impact on TME proportionately.
+Overall, management believes the business monitors emerging risks appropriately and considers their impact on TME proportionately.

-The radar below provides details of those areas identified as emerging or developing risks as at Q4 2022.
-As noted above, the items included for consideration on the emerging and developing risk radar are tightly defined as those areas which are not currently allowed for in the business strategy, insurance terms, pricing, reserving or capital setting in any capacity.
+The radar below provides details of those areas identified as emerging as at Q4 2023.
+As noted above, the items included for consideration on the emerging risk radar are tightly defined as those areas which are not currently allowed for in the business strategy, insurance terms, pricing, reserving or capital setting in any capacity.
 This creates a very focussed analysis of risks, affording the monitoring and management of these to be closely governed.

-Emerging and Developing Risks (1 - 5 Year Horizon) Q4 2022
+Emerging Risks - Q4 2023 (1 - 5 Year Horizon)